emmaghita/cache-coherence-memory-system/README.md

 - writes update the cache first
 - main memory is updated only when a modified cache line is evicted

-This reduces memory traffic and improves performance. :contentReference[oaicite:5]{index=5}
+This reduces memory traffic and improves performance

 ---